jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d6904b6e0696bdec46938f2
+id: 5d6905ace0696bdec46938f3
-title: Part 51
+title: Part 52
 challengeType: 0
-dashedName: part-51
+dashedName: part-52
 ---

 # --description--

-There is a shorthand way to add or subtract from a variable called compound assignment.
-The long way to add to a variable is `num = num + 5`.
-The shorthand way is `num += 5`.
-It works the same way with subtraction.

-Update both lines inside the `buyHealth` function to use compound assignment.
+Now that the gold and health variables have been updated, we need to update the values displayed on the screen.
+Inside the `buyHealth` function, add the line `goldText.innerText = gold;`.
+Then use the same pattern to update `healthText`.

 # --hints--